Bipartisan Disapproval Over Trump Administration's Housing Program Cuts

 Inspection notice: Carson said HUD will give public housing authorities a 14-day notice of upcoming inspections, rather than a much longer warning period, to prevent them from covering up serious deficiencies in the buildings.
 Thousands of units around the country are in serious disrepair.
 Housing authorities blame lack of federal funding.

-Census count: Carson said an accurate census count is a "very high priority" for his agency, which often distributions aid on the basis of population and other demographics.
-When Carson told California Democratic Rep. Pete Aguilar that he was "not aware of anyone trying to curtail" a complete and accurate count,a dubious Aguilar responded, "Have you been to a cabinet meeting?"
-The Trump administration has been pushing for the 2020 Census to include a controversial question on citizenship status, something many groups say will discourage immigrants and others from participating in the decennial count.
+Census count: Carson said an accurate census count is a "very high priority" for his agency, which often distributes aid on the basis of population and other demographics.
+When Carson told California Democratic Rep. Pete Aguilar that he was "not aware of anyone trying to curtail" a complete and accurate count, a dubious Aguilar responded, "Have you been to a Cabinet meeting?"
+The Trump administration has been pushing for the 2020 census to include a controversial question on citizenship status, something many groups say will discourage immigrants and others from participating in the decennial count.